EdoStra/Talking-to-Customers/README.md

-# Welcome to Talking to Customers!
+# 👋 Welcome to Talking to Customers!

-This is a hand-picked collection of resources to help SaaS founders get started with customer research.
+This is a short hand-picked collection of resources to help SaaS founders get started with customer research.

-If you found this list helpful, tweet it to let other founders find it!
+**If you found this list helpful, tweet it to let other founders find it!**

 ## 💌 Email Outreach Templates
 * [something](https://wynter.com/post/customers-for-interviews)